PooleLab/Lamarck_DNA/README.md

 python3 main.py split-midi -in sample.mid -tempo 100
 ```
 >Running this command will generate separate MIDI files for each tracks and will be stored in 'Lamarck_DNA/output/midi-tracks' folder.

 ---
+If you found Lamarck-DNA project useful, please consider to cite:

+> Manuscript citation[to be added]

+---